hackertunity/hackertunity-client-cms/src/pages/training-resources/index.md

       `<br><br>`

       This is a great option for people who like to fiddle with computer settings, learn new software, or get the latest gadgets.
-And if that doesn't sound like you, there's no need to fret: Google search becomes any desk top support technician's best friend.
+But if that doesn't sound like you, there's no need to fret: Google search becomes any desk top support technician's best friend.
     trainingResources:
       - resourceTitle: Tech Support in 20 Hours
         resourceUrl: https://www.coursera.org/learn/technical-suppotrt-fundamentals
         aboutResource: |-
-          1 course - Approx. 20 hours
+          * 1 course - Approx. 20 hours

           Job titles: Desktop Support; IT Support Specialist
       - resourceTitle: Google IT Support Professional Certificate